-To set the hour hand separately, go to step 4 of this procedure. - This will cause HOUR to flash on the digital display. - 5.
-Rotate the crown to change the hour setting. - You can also use HS1 and HS2 high-speed movement (page E-5) to move the hands forward or back at high speed. - 6.
-Press (B) - This causes the currently set year, month, and day to appear on the digital display, with the year setting flashing. - 7.
-Rotate the crown to adjust the year setting.
+This will cause HOUR to flash on the digital display. - 5.
+Rotate the crown to change the hour setting. - 6.
+Press B. - This causes the currently set year, month, and day to appear on the digital display, with the year setting flashing. - 7.
+Rotate the crown to adjust the year setting - 8.
+Press (B).

-You can also use HS1 high-speed movement (page E-5) to change this setting. - 8.
-Press ® - .
 This causes the currently set date (month, day) setting to flash on the display. - 9.
 Rotate the crown to adjust the month and day setting.